cseanburns/geo-titles/manuscript/title-manuscript.md

 journals that publish a high frequency of articles with geographical names in titles are journals that have lower impact scores.
+We found some evidence that journals that publish more articles with place names are less likely to have higher SJR scores.
 However, our data indicated a weak, negative correlation between the frequency with which a journal publishes articles with place names in titles and